This story was originally published and last updated .

 The best Android smartphones you can buy right now (Early 2021)

 The best smartwatches, fitness trackers, and wearables for Android (Spring 2021)

 - View All 7 Articles In This Series

 There are thousands of Android phones available right now, and while it's great there are so many choices, the abundance of devices can sometimes feel overwhelming.
 That's why we've created a list of the best Android smartphones to buy, with something for every price point and taste.
 By the end, you should have all of the information you need to make an informed purchase.

 Google Pixel 4a

 The Pixel 3a was Android Police's Smartphone of the Year for 2019, and Google has delivered a solid sequel for 2020.
-The Pixel 4a is the new top contender for the best budget Android phone, thanks to its fantastic camera, solid software, and Google's promise of three years of OS and security updates.
+The Pixel 4a is a top contender for the best budget Android phone, thanks to its fantastic camera, solid software, and Google's promise of three years of OS and security updates.

 Some of the standout features include a Snapdragon 730G SoC, 6GB of RAM, 128GB of storage (no microSD, unfortunately), a 5.81-inch OLED screen, a 12MP rear camera, an 8MP front camera, a 3,140mAh battery, and a headphone jack.
-Best of all, you get all of that for just $350 — less than half the price of a Galaxy S20.
+Best of all, you get all of that for just $350 — less than half the price of a Galaxy S21.